Skip to content

 When to adjust your lawn care service pricing

-Your hourly rate and service rates may change over time, depending on your service area and business needs.
+As a lawn care professional, your hourly rate and service rates may change over time, depending on your service area and business needs.

 For example, you might need to adjust pricing if:

-• The job site is farther away so your gas mileage is higher than usual
+• The job site is farther away so your gas mileage is higher than usual.

-• You want to target specific neighborhoods by offering a group rate
+• You want to target specific neighborhoods by offering a group rate.

-• The job or client has specific needs outside of your usual scope (e.g., the yard is in rough shape or the client needs a job done with short notice)
+• The job or client has specific needs outside of your usual scope (e.g., the yard is in rough shape or the client needs a job done with short notice).

-• You want to offer discounts or special rates for marketing promotions
+• You want to offer discounts or special rates for marketing promotions.

 READ MORE: How to write a price increase letter for customers [free template]